Harris accepts Biden's apology in SC over segregationist comment that stirred up 2020 race

 But Harris says Biden is still wrong about his opposition to government-enforced school desegregation busing, and he can't change history.

 "He’s right to recognize the impact of his words, and I applaud him for doing that, having the courage to do that," Harris said.
-"There’s still quite a disagreement between him and me."
+"There’s still quite a disagreement between him and I."

-Biden said Sunday that he chose to apologize to a predominately African American crowd gathered in Sumter some 10 days after the debate despite having chances to say he was sorry during a visit to Iowa over July Fourth and a lengthy interview that aired on CNN on Friday.
+Biden said Sunday that he purposely chose to apologize after the debate to a predominately African American crowd in Sumter despite having chances to say he was sorry during a visit to Iowa over July Fourth and a lengthy interview that aired Friday on CNN.

 "This is about the future, it’s not about the past, and I’m proud of my past.
 Have I made mistakes?
 Yes.
 Have we learned from them?
 Yes,” Biden told reporters Sunday in Charleston.
 “The fact of the matter is that’s why I chose here in South Carolina, and chose an audience that in fact would be the most likely to be offended by it.”

+"I think when it comes time to pull the lever and people to actually vote in this presidential election they're going to make their decisions based not just on who we're associated with but they're going to make their decisions on the work we've done and our plan for the future of America," she said.

+Biden chimed back that he's about the future: "I am ready to debate health care and Obamacare, and whether that's the way to go.
+I'm ready to debate education, climate change.
+That's what I want to debate."

-Earlier in Charleston, Biden, the race's front-runner, stood in front of the historic sanctuary at Morris Brown AME Church and reminded parishioners it was not his first time visiting them.
+Earlier in Charleston, Biden stood in front of the historic sanctuary at Morris Brown AME Church and reminded parishioners it was not his first time visiting them.

 He then spoke of the congregation’s sister church, Mother Emanuel AME Church, which he visited four years ago after a white supremacist gunned down nine black parishioners.